 The Grid computing aims at addressing the interoperability and integration of diverse resources and services.
-To achieve that aim, it is necessary to provide well-defined interfaces to access these resources and services by hiding their specific features.
-The Grid Application Toolkit (GAT) [3] presents a high level application programming that shields low level details of underlying Grid sites from the user.
+To achieve that aims, it is necessary to provide well-defined interface to access these resources and services by hiding their specific features.
+The Grid Application Toolkit (GAT) [9] presents a high level application programming that shields low level details of underlying Grid sites from the user.
 The Grid dynamic instrumentation service and GAT follow the same general approach: using well-defined service interface to hide low level details of Grids.

-Several tools support performance analysis for Grid applications such as GRM [6], OCM-G [7].
+Several tools support performance analysis for Grid applications such as GRM [12], OCM-G [13].
 Our tool differs from these tools in many aspects.
-Firstly, our tool is an OGSA-based service.
+Firstly, our tool is OGSA-based service.
 Secondly, we support dynamic instrumentation of Grid workflow-based application.
 GRM, for example, supports only manual instrumentation while OCM-G combines source code instrumentation with a mechanism to dynamically enable instrumentation probes.
-OCM-G also supports profiling and periodically updating monitoring data [8], but it limits to MPI programs.
-Existing tools supporting dynamic instrumentation, e.g., Paradyn [31] and DPCL [13] are not designed to work with the Grid.
+OCM-G also supports profiling and and periodically updating monitoring data [14], but it limits to MPI programs.
+Existing tools supporting dynamic instrumentation, e.g., Paradyn [3] and DPCL [18] are not designed to work with the Grid.
 Nor do these tools provide enough accessible and interoperable interface that our Grid dynamic instrumentation service introduces.
-However, similar to Paradyn and DPCL, our Grid instrumentation service uses dynamic instrumentation techniques provided by Dyninst [9].
+However, similar to Paradyn and DPCL, our Grid instrumentation service uses dynamic instrumentation techniques provided by Dyninst [15].

 Monitoring of workflows has been discussed for many years.
-Many techniques have been introduced to study quality of service and performance models of workflows, e.g., [10, 24], and to support monitoring and analysis of the execution of the workflow on distributed systems, e.g., in [2, 33].
+Many techniques have been introduced to study quality of service and performance models of workflows, e.g. [28, 16], and to support monitoring and analysis of the execution of the workflow on distributed systems, e.g., in [35, 8].
 Our work and existing work share many general concepts of performance metrics and monitoring techniques for the workflow in distributed systems.
 However, most existing work concentrates on business workflows and Web services processes while our work targets to the performance of scientific workflows executed in Grids which are more diverse and dynamic, and interorganizational.
-We support dynamic instrumentation of activity instances, monitoring and performance analysis of workflows based on not only execution status but also performance measurements obtained by instrumenting the invoked application, and resource monitoring data.
+We support dynamic instrumentation of activity instances, monitoring and performance measurements obtained by instrumenting the invoked application, and resource monitoring data.
 The performance monitoring and analysis is not limited to activity level, but covers also code regions of invoked applications.
 Moreover, we support multi-workflow analysis.

-Numerous performance monitoring and analysis tools have been developed for the Grid, as studied in [16, 45], but most of them do not support the monitoring and analysis of Grid scientific WFs.
-Most effort on supporting the scientist to develop Grid workflowbased applications is focused on workflow languages, and workflow construction and execution systems, but not concentrated on monitoring and performance analysis of the Grid WFs.
-P-GRADE [23] is one of few tools that supports tracing of workflow applications.
+Numerous performance monitoring and analysis tools have been developed for the Grid, as studied in [21, 45], but most of them do not support the monitoring and analysis of Grid scientific WFs.
+Most effort on supporting the scientist to develop Grid workflow-based applications is focused on workflow languages, and workflow construction and execution systems, but not concentrated on monitoring and performance analysis of the Grid WFs.
+P-GRADE [27] is one of few tools that supports tracing of workflow applications.
 Instrumentation probes are automatically generated from the graphical representation of the application.
-It, however, limits to MPI and PVM applications.
+It however limits to MPI and PVM applications.
 Our Grid workflow monitoring and performance analysis service combines online monitoring execution of activities with online profiling analysis.
 The support of dynamic instrumentation does not limit to MPI or PVM applications.